eboutili/splunk_hec/Demo_Install_Lab_Guide.md

 - Login/Password: admin/puppetlabs

-Browse to the Master's configuration tab:
+Browse to the Master's configuration tab

 Select Classification in the left sidebar.